Narada arrests: Mamata may gain politically, but she has to watch out for legal ramifications: analysts | Politics

 Bhattacharya added that the talk of a breakdown of law and order both by the Governor and in CBI's plea before courts could be pointers to a larger game plan.

-The raking up of an old case of a sting operation by the little known Narada channel which caught several TMC functionaries accepting or agreeing to accept wads of cash on camera from a fictitious company in a style reminiscent of an earlier turn of the century sting done on several NDA leaders, is also seen as an attempt to harass her by the public at large, irrespective of political afflictions, said Rajat Roy, political analyst and member of the think tank Calcutta Research Group.
+The raking up of an old case of a sting operation by the little known Narada channel which caught several TMC functionaries accepting or agreeing to accept wads of cash on camera from a fictitious company in a style reminiscent of an earlier turn of the century sting done on several NDA leaders, is also being as an attempt to corner her by the public at large, said Rajat Roy, political analyst and member of the think tank Calcutta Research Group.

 The timing of the arrests when the state is in a complete lockdown in a bid to flatten a rising graph of Covid-19 cases and the fact that the two arrested ministers were directly involved in combating the disease are also issues that political analysts feel impact public perceptions.